Classic Chile

 Covering over half the length of the South American continent, Chile is endowed with a staggering profusion of highlights.
 Squeezed between the Andes and the Pacific Ocean it stretches for over 4,300 kilometres, spanning a landscape that encompasses everything from barren deserts to frozen glaciers.

-This incredible journey will take you from the windswept beauty of Patagonia, with its glittering lakes and snow-capped mountains, to the harsh, surreal landscapes of the Atacama in the north,...
+This incredible journey will take you from the harsh, surreal landscapes of the Atacama in the north, the world’s driest desert, to the windswept beauty of Patagonia in the ...

 Covering over half the length of the South American continent, Chile is endowed with a staggering profusion of highlights.
 Squeezed between the Andes and the Pacific Ocean it stretches for over 4,300 kilometres, spanning a landscape that encompasses everything from barren deserts to frozen glaciers.